Power nap: Potential benefits

 For several years, scientists have been investigating the benefits of napping, both the power nap and much longer sleep durations as long as 1–2 hours.
 Performance across a wide range of cognitive processes has been tested.
 Studies demonstrate that naps are as good as a night of sleep for some types of memory tasks.

 A NASA study led by David F. Dinges, professor at the University of Pennsylvania School of Medicine, found that naps can improve certain memory functions.
 In that NASA study, volunteers spent several days living on one of 18 different sleep schedules, all in a laboratory setting.
 To measure the effectiveness of the naps, tests probing memory, alertness, response time, and other cognitive skills were used.

 Power Napping Enablers and sleep timers allow properly timed power napping.

 One study showed that a midday snooze reverses information overload.
 Reporting in Nature Neuroscience, Sara Mednick, PhD, Stickgold and colleagues also demonstrated that "burnout" irritation, frustration and poorer performance on a mental task can set in as a day of training wears on.
 This study also proved that, in some cases, napping could even boost performance to an individual's top levels.
 The NIMH team wrote: "The bottom line is: we should stop feeling guilty about taking that 'power nap' at work."

+The Centers for Disease Control and Prevention studied the effects of socioeconomic status on short sleep durations.
+In this 2007-2008 CDCP study, 4,850 National Health and Nutrition Examination Survey (NHANES) produced self-reported sleep durations.
+It was suggested through this study that individuals with minority status and a lower ranking in socioeconomic position are more inclined to have shorter self-reported sleep durations.

 Potential risks and detriments

 Longer and more frequent daytime naps appeared to be associated with a higher risk of Alzheimer's dementia in a study that tracked 1401 older people over 14 years.
+Links have also been proposed between these types of naps and cardiovascular disease, though the evidence is largely inconclusive.
+A series of studies by the medical journal Sleep demonstrated that people who nap for an hour or more a day had 1.82 times the rate of cardiovascular disease than people who didn't nap.